List of rivers of Scotland

 This list of rivers in Scotland is organised geographically, taken anti-clockwise, from Berwick-upon-Tweed.
-Tributaries are listed down the page in an upstream direction.
+Tributaries are listed down the page in an upstream loop direction.
 (L) indicates a left-bank tributary and (R) indicates a right-bank tributary whilst (Ls) and (Rs) indicate left and right forks where a named river is formed from two differently named rivers.

-For simplicity, they are divided here by the coastal section in which the mouth of the river can be found.
-Those on Scottish islands can be found in a section at the end.
+For simplicity, they are divided here by the coastal section in which the mouth of the river is located.
+Those on Scottish islands are listed separately.
 For Scottish estuaries, please see under firths and sea lochs.

 The Scots have many words for watercourses.